UCMHS-Gerstein/IntroToProgramming17/Day16/PITCHME.md

 * Graded out of 16 points.
 * New functions should have comments explaining what they do
 * [Rubric is linked here](https://docs.google.com/document/d/14X8ubw_3d-0EXb_eZvhIinurQnBHBSPEZ-LTdgINnr8/edit?usp=sharing)
 ---
+## Submitting Work

+You should do your work in a new Trinket.
+When done, submit a share link to the assignment in Google Classroom.
+---
 ## Due Date